johnswyou/starter-hugo-academic/content/post/elm-in-3-lines/index.md

 $$
 {{< /math >}}

 we can adopt a Bayesian linear regression approach to ELM, known as Bayesian Extreme Learning Machine (BELM), which allows us to obtain probability densities for predictions.
-For further details, see (Soria-Olivas, 2011).
+For further details, see [Soria-Olivas, 2011](https://www.researchgate.net/publication/49776685_BELM_Bayesian_extreme_learning_machine).

 # Final thoughts